Weight-Sharing Regularization: INTRODUCTION

 \begin{itemize} \item We provide a new formulation of the proximal mapping of $\R$ in terms of the solution to an Ordinary Differential Equation (ODE).
 We give an intuitive interpretation of this ODE in terms of a physical system of interacting particles.
 This interpretation helps provide an intuitive understanding of algorithms for $\prox_\R$.

 \item We analyze parallel versions of existing algorithms for $\prox_\R$ and show that, in the worst case, they provide no speedup compared to the best sequential algorithm.
-Thanks to our physical system analogy, we propose a novel parallel algorithm that achieves exponential speedup compared to sequential algorithms, with a depth of $O(\log^3 d)$.
+Based on our physical system analogy, we propose a novel parallel algorithm with a depth of $O(\log^3 d)$ that provides an exponential speedup for worst-case inputs.

-\item In experiments, for the first time we are able to effectively apply weight-sharing regularization at scale in the context of deep neural networks and recover convolution-like filters in Multi-Layer Perceptrons (MLPs). \end{itemize}
+\item In experiments, for the first time we are able to effectively apply weight-sharing regularization at scale in the context of deep neural networks and recover convolution-like filters in Multi-Layer Perceptrons (MLPs), even when pixels have been shuffled. \end{itemize}